Pilatch/tslint-auto-fix/README.md

 ## Command Line Options

+`--help` to show the help message

 `--project` to specify your Typescript configuration.
 Defaults to `tsconfig.json`.

 `--verbose` to report whenever a file is changed.

+`--format` to specify which TSLint format to use.
+Defaults to `prose`, which is probably what you want.

 `[globs-to-watch]` are all the file globs you want tslint-auto-fix to watch.
 You can pass multiple globs.